-All international students must present proof of required immunizations for the University health center.
+All international students must present proof of required immunizations to the University Health Center, as well as other required documentation outlined by the University of Notre Dame Graduate School.

 All questions regarding financial information should be directed to the ACE office.